zdravkov/kendo-docs/getting-started/using-kendo-with/jsp/tags/chart/overview.md

 ## Getting Started

-There are two ways to bind a Kendo Chart for ASP.NET MVC:

-*   server - the chart will bind to a supplied model
-*   ajax - the chart will make ajax requests when binding

-Here is how to configure the Kendo Chart for server binding to the list of InternetUsers:
+Here is how to configure the Kendo Chart for binding to a data passed as model attribute in Spring MVC:

 1. Make sure you have followed all the steps from the [Introduction](http://docs.kendoui.com/getting-started/using-kendo-with/jsp/introduction) help topic.